massimobonanni/DevOpsTime-Bicep/README.md

 ### Azure DevOps
 To execute the pipeline, you need to create a Azure DevOps project and setup a pipeline from file retrieving it from GitHub.
-You can have more info about how to proceed <a href="https://learn.microsoft.com/en-us/azure/devops/pipelines/repos/github?view=azure-devops&tabs=yaml" target="_blank">here</a>.
+You can have more info about how to proceed [here](https://learn.microsoft.com/en-us/azure/devops/pipelines/repos/github?view=azure-devops&tabs=yaml).

 Then you need to configure a service connection in your Azure DevOps project (called `DeployConnection`) with contributor role in the destination resource groups (variable `resourceGroupName` in the different pipeline stages).
-You can find more info about how to configure it <a href="https://learn.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml" target="_blank">here</a>.
+You can find more info about how to configure it [here](https://learn.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml).

 ### GitHub workflow
 To execute the GitHub workflow, you need to use an Azure service principal and store its credential in the GitHub secret called `AZURE_CREDENTIAL`.